Phoenix Breast Lifts

 Mastopexy leaves permanent scars, but they’ll be covered by your bra or bathing suit.
 Smokers sometimes experience poor healing and wider scars.
 The procedure can also potentially cause a permanent loss of feeling in breasts or nipples, or unevenly positioned nipples.
 For more information on the breast lift procedure by Dr. Marouk, contact the Cosmetic Surgical Art Center in Chandler, AZ.
 Serving Phoenix and the state of Arizona.
 View before and after photos of Phoenix breast lifts.

-Dr. Robert Marouk performs breast lift procedures at the Cosmetic Surgical Art Center in Chandler, AZ, just twenty minutes away from downtown Phoenix.
+Dr. Robert Marouk performs breast lifts at the Cosmetic Surgical Art Center in Chandler, AZ, just twenty minutes away from downtown Phoenix.

 The incision traces the portion from which breast skin will be removed and defines the nipple’s new location.
 The nipple and areola move slightly higher after excess skin has been removed.
 The skin surrounding the areola is then tightened to reshape the breast.
 A vertical line of stitches located near the Areola extend down from the nipple area, though they sometimes appear along the lower crease of the breast.